meklon/DAB_analyzer/README.md

 Color deconvolution is used to separate stains in multi-stained sample.
 This soft is applied for Hematoxyline + DAB staining.
 Script uses hardcoded stain matrix determined for our lab's dyes.
 You should determine your own for better result using ImageJ and hyperlink above.
 Determined custom matrix should replace the default one.
 For additional information see the comments in code.

-After DAB separation, script determines the DAB-positive area, using the default or user-defined threshold.
-The empty areas are excluded from the final realative area measurement as the sample could contain free space, which would could affect the result accuracy.
+After DAB separation, script determines the DAB-positive area using the default or user-defined threshold.
+The empty areas are excluded from the final realative area measurement as the sample could contain free space, which would affect the result accuracy.

 Script creates the result folder inside the --path.
-Statistics, log and syntetic images for each sample are saved here.
+Statistics, log and synthetic images for each sample are saved there.
 ### User manual
 Place all the sample images (8-bit) inside the separate folder.
 Subdirectories are excluded from analysis.
 Use the following options: